Welcome to the website of St Johns.

 This is professional treatment that aims to offer a sense of calm in times of crisis, and help you to maintain a sense of wellbeing as you go through your everyday life.
 The Therapist aim is to encourage a holistic approach to living and healing.
 In a time where life is so fast paced and everybody is constantly on the go, it is time we all made it a priority to take a little time out to look after ourselves.

 Simon Thompson operates from St John's therapy rooms.
 He is a professional, fully qualified Complementary Therapist, Sports Massage Therapist and Reiki Master.
-To book holistic therapy contact Simon direct on 07902 328184
+To book holistic therapy contact Debbie for more details.

 We live in a constant changing world where we are sometimes find our minds are so busy that we forget where we are and who we are with.
 Mindfulness is a practice that teaches us how to be more present in the here and now.
 Stepping out of Automatic pilot and experiences the world at a slower pace in the now.

-Debbie Reed and all counselling associates working from St John's offices are members of the BACP and all work will be guided by their code of Ethics.
+Debbie Reed and all counselling associates working from St John's offices are members of either the BACP, UKCP or equal professional body and all work will be guided by their code of Ethics.
 All Counsellors operating from St John's receive regular supervision.

 Company Number 11061510